 Typical piece of evidence containing blood

-Deoxyribonucleaic Acid or DNA has become a very useful crime fighting tool.
+Deoxyribonucleic Acid or DNA has become a very useful crime fighting tool.
 The Laboratory began using the Polymerase Chain Reaction (PCR) in 1995.
 The most recent use of the PCR is the application of STR's or Short Tandem Repeats, which the Patrol started using in 1999 and is still using today.
 The PCR technology has enabled analysts to obtain DNA profiles from old evidence and evidence that only contains a small quantity of DNA.
 The laboratory has also implemented the use of Y-STR.
 DNA from the Y chromosome is specific to the paternal blood line.
 While Y-STR cannot identify a specific individual it is useful in discerning mixtures and in instances in which a limited amount of STR data is available.

 The laboratory uses capillary electrophoresis and computer equipment to generate DNA profiles.
 The Genetic Analyzer detects the repeat sequences and uses an attached computer to compare the repeat sequences to known DNA sequences to generate a profile, which displays as peaks on the computer screen.
-Analysts have the option of using a 310 Genetic Analyzer which contains just 1 capillary or a 3130 Genteic Analyzer which contains 4 capillaries.
+Analysts have the option of using a 310 Genetic Analyzer which contains just 1 capillary or a 3130 Genetic Analyzer which contains 4 capillaries.

 310 Genetic Analyzer